ReactiveX/RxGo/README.md

 ## Getting Started

 The following documentation gives an overview of RxGo.
-If you need more information, make sure to check the Wiki.
+If you need more information, please check at the Wiki.

 ### Hello World

-Let's implement our first observable and consume an item:
+Let's create our first Observable and consume an item:

 ```go
 observable := rxgo.Just(rxgo.Of("Hello, World!"))